-2nd Party - External Audits
+Second Party - External Audits

-Second party audits are usually carried out by customers or by others on their behalf, or you may carry them out on your external providers.
-2nd party audits can also be carried out by regulators or any other external party that has a formal interest in an organization.
+Second party audits are usually carried out by customers or by others on their behalf, or you may carry them out with your external providers.
+Second party audits can also be carried out by regulators or any other external party that has a formal interest in an organisation.

-You may have little control over the timing and frequency of these audits, however establishing your own ISMS will ensure you are well prepared for their arrival.
+You may have little control over the timing and frequency of these audits, however establishing your own ISMS will ensure you are well prepared when they do happen.

-3rd Party - Certification Audits
+Third Party - Certification Audits

-Third party audits are carried out by external bodies, usually UKAS accredited certification bodies such as NQA.
+Third party audits are carried out by UKAS-accredited external certification bodies such as NQA.

-The certification body will assess conformance to the ISO 27001:2013 standard.
-This involves a representative of the certification body visiting the organization and assessing the relevant system and its processes.
+The certification body will assess conformance to the ISO 27001:2022 standard, where a representative visits the organisation and assesses the relevant system and its processes.
 Maintaining certification also involves periodic reassessments.

-Certification demonstrates to customers that you have a commitment to quality.
+Certification demonstrates to customers that you have a commitment to quality, safety and the increasing threats to businesses in this digital world.